sauraen/zcamedit/README.md

 - Link actions
 - NPC actions

-zcamedit does not support non-positional cutscene commands, such as text boxes, music commands, etc. For these, install [fast64](https://github.com/Fast-64/fast64).
-Please be sure to update your fast64 installation regularly, as several members of the community are contributing bugfixes and new features.
+You should always have [fast64](https://github.com/Fast-64/fast64) installed, which is needed to edit non-positional cutscene commands, such as text boxes, music commands, etc. Please be sure to update your fast64 installation regularly, as several members of the community are contributing bugfixes and new features.

 zcamedit imports from and exports to C files.
-For export, it writes into an existing C file, overwriting only the camera / action commands within the cutscene data in those scenes.
+For export, it writes **into an existing C file**, overwriting only the camera / action commands within the cutscene data in those scenes.
 This means you can edit cutscenes in the base game, as well as create new cutscenes in existing scenes in the base game.
-If working on a new map in fast64, there are two export steps: saving the scene as C with fast64 (including the non-positional cutscene commands), and then exporting into that same C file with zcamedit.
+If working on a new map in fast64, there are **two export steps**: saving the scene as C with fast64 (including the non-positional cutscene commands), and then exporting into that same C file with zcamedit.

 ## Installation